Audit Indicates Intuit Made $1 Billion By Hiding Free File Program From The Public

 The audit, which was launched following ProPublica’s reporting last year, explores why so few taxpayers use the Free File program, a public-private partnership between the IRS and companies such as Intuit and H&R Block.
 Among the reasons, the audit found: the confusing design and complexity of the program and persistently lax oversight by the IRS.

 I suppose if Intuit was asked precisely how much its soul was worth, we now have our answer.
 And, yet, this is still all very stupid in the end.
-Because now, thanks to ProPublica's reporting, the IRS has scrapped its moritorium on offering its own free to file program.
+Because now, thanks to ProPublica's reporting, the IRS has scrapped its moratorium on offering its own free to file program.
 So, by being so immensely greedy, Intuit turned what could have perhaps been a minor revenue generator instead into a combination of a PR shit sandwich and a competitor in the IRS.
 Well done?

 But, in case you thought Intuit would finally be in a place where it recognizes its misdeeds and is ready to turn this PR boat around, nooooooope.